Posts Tagged ‘counselling’

 A friend of mine back home has quoted me those lines on numerous occasions throughout this year.
 In a way it’s become our song.
 The soundtrack of our friendship.
 And I think it is very slowly beginning to sink in that people do see something in me to which I myself have been blind to for a very long time; my ability to keep fighting.
 That inner strength and determination to carry on, despite everything I’ve been through.
 That I actually have all the tools needed to look after myself well enough to take charge of my own life.

 My last session went well.
 It was a very good ending to what has been a very good round of counselling.
 I do think that it’s a real shame that I’m not able to carry on seeing D. because I think that the working relationship we have formed would have allowed me to go even further than I have, and I am very sad that it has had to come to an end.
 Also I will miss D. A lot.
 Not just the fact that she has offered a safe and stable place for me to talk and to grow, but her as a person.
 I will miss her way of responding to me.
-Especially those sentences starting with “Come on, Sissi!” (as in “Don’t bullshit me – you can give me a better answer to me than that!”), and priceless comments like “You have no idea of the piss-offedness I’d feel if you went and killed yourself!”
+Especially those sentences starting with “Come on, S!” (as in “Don’t bullshit me – you can give me a better answer to me than that!”), and priceless comments like “You have no idea of the piss-offedness I’d feel if you went and killed yourself!”

 But, more than anything, I will miss the calm encouragement she has given me week on week, often not even expressed in words, but in the silence between them, somehow.
 The pause and the look following whatever she has just said.
 That feeling of her genuinely believing in me.
 I will miss that something terrible.
 I feel almost tearful about it now, actually.
 But that’s ok.
 Actually, it’s more an ok.
 It’s both positive and natural to feel this way at the end of something good.
 And sadness isn’t the only thing I’m feeling.
 I also I feel really proud of myself for the work I have done in these eight months of counselling.
 I know that I still have a long way left to go – I have a whole life ahead of me, in fact!
 But I have made a pretty impressive start, I reckon.
 Comparing the way I look at myself and my life now to how I saw it at the beginning of this year..
 It’s so different it seems almost unreal.
 And I feel so much better for it.

-I went for hot chocolates with a friend of mine a couple of weeks ago, a friend who has very much been along for the ride this year, and we were talking about how much I’ve achieved.
+I went for hot chocolate with a friend of mine a couple of weeks ago, a friend who has very much been along for the ride this year, and we were talking about how much I’ve achieved.
 And in the middle of it all it suddenly dawned on me: I could have died.
 I could have not been sitting there, sharing a lovely, intelligent conversation with someone for whom I have tremendous respect.
 And that really hit hard.

 Although my view on life changed drastically already back in April, I don’t think I had really allowed myself to fully understand how very close I came to dying.
 How very near I got to cheating myself of my own future.
 How many precious moments I could have missed out on.